 Tour guides come and go whether you run a seasonal business or operate year round.
 While it may be disappointing to see them move on, there’s a silver lining to their departure.
 You have an opportunity to find a great replacement; someone who’ll complete your team, bring a unique skill set and personality, and hopefully, stick around for the long haul.

-However, when doing seasonal hiring, you must exercise due diligence.
+However, when hiring seasonal positions, you must exercise due diligence.
 Hiring and training tour guides is a lengthy process.
 If you breeze through it, you could wind up with the wrong fit or turn off the right one — which will take you back to square one sooner than you expect.

 On the other hand, giving too much time to this task can delay other projects and neglect your current tour guides.
 So where’s the balance?
 How do you hire a tour guide without wasting your time?